Primary School’s Sports Funding 2021- 2022

 What is the Sports Premium?

-The government is providing funding of £150 million per annum through to 2019, to provide new and substantial primary school sport funding.
+The government agreed to provide funding of £150 million per annum through to 2019, to provide new and substantial primary school sport funding.
+This has since been extended in 2020, 2021 and 2022.
 The funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
-Each school will receive £8,000 plus an extra £5 per pupil each year for the next two years - here at Ennerdale Primary that will mean around £8,190 a year.
+Prior to 2017 each school received £8,000 plus an extra £5 per pupil each year.
+From 2017 this amount was been raised to £16,000 per year plus £10 per pupil.
+This means Ennerdale Primary will receive approx £16600 for the 2021-2022 school year.
 The money can only be spent on sport and PE provision in schools.

 Purpose of the funding